Welcome to the Atlas.md Direct Care curriculum

 Among the features of Direct Care are availability, flexibility, transparency, proactivity, convenience.
 Let’s take a closer look.

-Direct Care physicians often utilize methods of communication which are more convenient for patients, including text, email, even Twitter Direct Messages.
+Direct Care physicians often utilize methods of communication that are more convenient for patients, including text and email.
 Without the restraints of HIPAA, physicians can use technology to build a stronger relationship with patients while continuing to keep information safe and secure.

 It’s not uncommon for a Direct Care physician to make a home visit should the patient feel more comfortable in that setting.
 The days of putting the patient first are back in the form of Direct Care.
 Direct Care physicians are as happy to make those house calls as the patients are appreciative to receive them.